 1.6 To sponsor and participate in community programs geared to environmental preservation of the local waterways.

-1.7 To receive, hold, administer, and disburse gills, bequests, devises, and other funds for Center purposes.
+1.7 To receive, hold, administer, and disburse bills, bequests, devises, and other funds for Center purposes.

 1.8 To own, construct, lease, sublease, use and/or maintain real estate, structures, and personal property for Center purposes.